Parler’s revamped app will be allowed back on Apple’s App Store

 Parler has been embroiled in lawsuits since the controversy in January, including suing Amazon for breach of contract.
 Former CEO and co-founder John Matze also filed a lawsuit against the company last month, alleging his stake was taken from him.

 Majority investor and Republican megadonor Rebekah Mercer increasingly pulls the strings at the company, according to people familiar with the situation.
-She appointed an ally, Mark Meckler, as interim CEO after Matze was ousted.
+She appointed an ally, Meckler, as interim CEO after Matze was ousted.

 Google and Amazon also sent letters in response to inquires from Lee and Buck, without promises to reinstate Parler.
 Amazon said it had suspended, not terminated, certain services from Parler after weeks of trying to work with the company.
 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)